 Prerequisites: HA 2913 and HA 4043.
 Standards, techniques and practices that include organizing, purchasing, costing, preparing and serving of food in a quantity food production setting.
-Menu development and marketing applications are utilized in laboratory.
-Three hours lecture and four hour laboratory. \$100 laboratory fee required.
+Menu development and marketing applications are utilized in lab.
+Three hours lecture and four hour lab. \$100 lab fee required.